Azure/azure-sdk/docs/android/design.md

 {% include requirement/SHOULD id="android-service-client-flexibility" %} remain flexible and use names best suited for developer experience.
 Don't let the naming rules result in non-idiomatic naming patterns.
 For example, Java developers prefer `list` operations over `getAll` operations.

 {% include requirement/MUSTNOT id="android-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
+Let the fact the user has an instance of an 'async client' provide this context.

 ##### Cancellation